spinnaker/spinnaker.github.io/guides/user/pipeline/triggers/webhooks/index.md

 If you're triggering from a *GitHub* webhook, see the instructions [here](/setup/triggers/github/) to set up that webhook.

+If you're triggering to a Spinnaker with authentication, see the instructions [here](/setup/security/authorization/#automated-pipeline-triggers) to set up the automated trigger.

 ## Adding a webhook trigger to a pipeline

 Assuming you have created a pipeline, under __Configuration__, select __Add